WBCQ (SW): Rotatable antenna and 500 kW transmitter

 In 2018, WBCQ applied for a transmitter license associated with a rotatable antenna, later revealed to be a 500 kW transmitter for an Ampegon rotatable curtain antenna on a single mast.
+This transmitter was originally funded by and leased out to World's Last Chance, a flat-Earth nontrinitarian Christian cult.
+In 2026, WLC's assets were lost due to the theft of their cryptocurrency wallet, and Weiner turned off the transmitter and placed it back up for lease.

 Acquisition of World Harvest Radio International

 In August 2020, it was reported that pending FCC approval, Weiner planned to purchase World Harvest Radio International, the shortwave arm of the Family Broadcasting Corporation.